Gaminator800/Test/README.md

 # Test
- This is my game prototype which is about testing your skills which is similar to Portal and Mirror Edge.
+ This is my game prototype which is about testing your skill and your will.
+ Which is similar to Portal and Mirror Edge.

  ## Feature
 - Movement | WASD